Comet C/2021 A1 (Leonard)

 A series of fifty 20sec exposures (~16 mins total) at f7.1 and ISO 1000 were aligned on the comet, while six of the images (2 mins total) were separately aligned on the stars.
 These were combined to optimise the comet against the star field; field of view 3° x 2°, north is to the right.

-2021 December 21: when at ~mag 3.5 one day after outburst against the stars of Microscopium.
+2021 December 21: when at ~mag 3.5 against the stars of Microscopium, one day after outburst.
 Very nice fine structures in the ion tail.
-Canon 5D II + 500mm lens + 1.4X extender, on an NEQ6 Pro mount tracking the sky.

 2021 December 27: about magnitude 5 when photographed against the stars of Microscopium.
 The ion tail is clearly seen as a narrow structure extending to the top of the field.